Need help? Please let us know in the UMEP Community.

 The format and variables used for meteorological data is the same as for other parts of the UMEP-plugin.
 The time resolution is optional.
 To prepare such dataset from existing data the Metdata Preprocessor could be used.
 If no data is available a single point in time can modelled using the SOLWEIG interface.
-There is also a possibility to download a dataset for any location on Earth using the Download data (WATCH)-plugin.
+There is also a possibility to download a dataset for any location on Earth using the Download data (ERA5)-plugin.
+Note that ERA5 data is adjusted to UTC=0.
+Thus, The UTC offset parameter should also be set to 0 if ERA5 data is used.
 The variables required for SOLWIEG are:

 - Air temperature [degC]